awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.Security.md

 + Grant each user the minimum set of permissions required to perform his or her duties\.
 + Use IAM groups to effectively manage permissions for multiple users\.
 + Rotate your IAM credentials regularly\.
 + Configure AWS Secrets Manager to automatically rotate the secrets for Amazon RDS\.
 For more information, see [Rotating Your AWS Secrets Manager Secrets](https://docs.aws.amazon.com/secretsmanager/latest/userguide/rotating-secrets.html) in the *AWS Secrets Manager User Guide*\.
+You can also retrieve the credential from AWS Secrets Manager programmatically\.
+For more information, see [Retrieving the Secret Value](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_retrieve-secret.html) in the *AWS Secrets Manager User Guide*\.

 For more information about IAM, see [AWS Identity and Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/Welcome.html)\.
 For information on IAM best practices, see [IAM Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/IAMBestPractices.html)\.